dev-rfc/api-server-skeleton/README.md

-# api-server-skeleton
+# therfc/api-server-skeleton
-Skeleton application for developing powerful APIs using PHP 8.1
+This repository is a skeleton application for developing powerful APIs using PHP 8.1.